judyliu2/project_1/README.md

 1. - Features
    - Forks and executes commands
    - Parses through multiple commands
-   - Redirects using >
+   - Redirects using >, <
+   - Uses simple pipes

 2. Unsucessful attempts
-   - Redirecting using <
-   - Simple pipes
+   - None
 3. Bugs
    - When parsing through multiple commands, so spaces can be used between semicolons
 4. Files & Function Headers